 - Subjects attended the Clinical Research Unit once every two week for clinical measurements and consultation with a qualified dietitian

-- Body weights were measured and overnight fasted (12 hours) venous blood samples were collected in week zero, four, eight, 12 and 16
+- Body weights were measured and overnight fasting (12 hours) venous blood samples were collected in week zero, four, eight, 12 and 16

 - In week zero and 16, body composition was assessed